 That’s about it.

-Unlike Fujifilm, Sony doesn’t often release firmware for it’s mirrorless cameras.
-I only check once in a blue moon for my a7iii.
+Unfortunately, Sony doesn’t often release firmware for its mirrorless cameras.
+I maybe check once a year.

 This link will bring you to the Mac/Windows download page.